mls-m5/medit/test/res/vim_c.md

 hello [I]
 ```

-This is tricky since its differs from dw in vim.
+This is tricky since it's differs from dw in vim.

 ```
 hello [N-cw]there you